sharadcodes/sharadcodes.github.io/_notes/2020-02-07-dbms-unit-1-notes-part-1.md

 The logical structure of the database (e.g., set of customers and accounts and the relationship between them)

-*Second definition is taken from Silberschatz, Korth and Sudarshanc © 1997*
+*Second definition has been taken from Silberschatz, Korth and Sudarshanc © 1997*

 #### 1.0.6 DBMS